Government by the People

 Most of the members of Congress and state legislatures from both major parties have been corrupted by the need to continually raise enormous amounts of money.
 They get most of that money from corporate interests and billionaires.

 More and more of the money being raised and spent in our elections is “dark money” funneled through “Super PACs” that are legally prohibited from coordinating with candidates but routinely do so with impunity.
-Candidates know which Super PACs are spending money on their behalf and which mega-donors are contributing the dark money.
+Candidates know which Super PACs are spending money on their behalf and which megadonors are contributing the dark money.
 And those mega-donors have considerable influence with most legislators.

 Super-PACs may routinely outspend the combined contributions of ordinary citizens, but if we unite in support of democracy, we can outvote them.
 When enough of us unite in support of Champions of Democracy and the democratic ideals upon which our nation was founded, our pro-democracy movement will be "too big to fail".

-Most Americans believe in democracy and know that money has corrupted democracy in America.
+Most Americans believe in democracy but know that money has corrupted democracy in America.
 Solid majorities of voters in every state will support candidates who make their support for pro-democracy reforms a focal point of their campaigns.
 Politically Active Citizens who are True Friends of Democracy need to encourage candidates to do so, and then help voters identify those Champions of Democracy.

-Politics is a numbers game that is won one seat at a time.
-To get pro-democracy reforms enacted, working within the system that is in place, we need to elect Champions of Democracy to a majority of the seats in a super-majority of state legislatures and a super-majority of the seats in Congress.
+Politics is a team sport, but it is also a numbers game that is won one seat at a time.
+To get pro-democracy reforms enacted in each of the fifty states, working within the system that is in place, we need to elect Champions of Democracy to a majority of the seats in each state legislature.
+To get pro-democracy reforms enacted at the federal level, we need to elect Champions of Democracy to a majority of the seats in a super-majority of state legislatures and/or a super-majority of the seats in Congress.

 Join the Campaign to Make America a Perfect Democracy